roundware/roundware-ios-framework-v2/README.md

 When you are completely done with the framework you should call `rwf.end()` to give the framework a chance to cleanup anything it needs to cleanup.

+If you want to change the `project_id` after initialization, you can use `setProjectId`.

 ### Listening